brightway-lca/brightway2/docs/installation.rst

 4. In the same terminal window, you can enter the IPython interpreter with the command ``ipython``, or run Jupyter notebooks with ``jupyter notebook``.

-.. note:: In each new terminal window, you will need to activate the bw2 environment with the command ``source ~/bw2-python/bin/activate bw2`` before running IPython or the Jupyter notebook server.
+.. note:: In each new terminal window, you will need to activate the bw2 environment with the command ``source ~/bw2-python/bin/activate bw2`` (adjust for the path you chose) before running IPython or the Jupyter notebook server.

 You can also `download scripts <https://brightwaylca.org/data/bw2-osx-scripts.zip>`__ to start both IPython and the Jupyter notebook server.
 These scripts can be run in the Terminal, or from the Finder, if you `associate them with the Terminal app <https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=os%20x%20associate%20extension%20with%20application>`__.
+These scripts assume you installed into the default path, but can easily be edited to adjust paths.

 .. _notebook-directory: